 "Green tariffs" refer to optional programs offered by utilities and approved by state public utility commissions.
 They allow larger commercial and industrial customers to buy bundled renewable electricity from a specific project through a special utility tariff rate.
-Under a green tariff, a distribution utility supplies an interconnected corporation with up to 100 percent renewable power and bundled RECs from projects either owned or contracted by the utility.
-The corporations that participate in these tariff programs can claim to be contributing to additionality, where new projects are being constructed as a result.
+Under a green tariff, a distribution utility supplies an interconnected corporation with up to 100 percent renewable power and bundled RECs from projects either owned or contracted by the utility.24 The corporations that participate in these tariff programs can claim to be contributing to additionality, where new projects are being constructed as a result.
 These tariffs require state regulatory approval and are currently available in 17 states (see the "State Policy Implications" section for more details).

 Where a green tariff program is not available, a PPA creates certainty both in terms of power sales and REC sales for a renewables project.
 The resulting long-term revenue stream is often the critical piece that allows a renewable energy asset to raise the financing necessary to fund the large upfront capital costs inherent in such projects.
-Because PPAs directly enable new capacity that otherwise might not have been constructed, these projects are considered additional.
+Because PPAs directly enable new capacity that otherwise might not have been constructed, these projects are considered additional.25 procurement costs.
+A VPPA does not, however, impact or provide a hedge against the other nonenergy components of the buyer's power bill (i.e., demand charges).
+How effective a VPPA may be as an energy hedge for the purchaser will depend on how the contract is structured along with other issues explained more fully in the appendix.